voltek62/HumanAuth-Protocol/README.md

 ---

 ## License 📄
-This project is licensed under the MIT License.
+This project is licensed under the Apache2 License.
 See [LICENSE](LICENSE).

 ---